Feature image for our blog on Shunts - all you need to know

 DC Current Shunt Resistor

-The DC current shunt resistor is used to measure high current.
+This DC shunt resistor is used to measure high current.
 It transmits a millivolt output to measuring instruments that are in proportion to the flow of current.
 It is usually connected in series with a heater, DC motor, and battery charger.

 High Power Shunt Resistor